Immorpher/doom64-dc/README.md

-# Doom 64 for Dreamcast (updated 2025/12/10) #
+# Doom 64 for Dreamcast (updated 2026/05/21) #

-Early xmas present for everyone.
 You don't have to know how to build a toolchain, or compile anymore.

 You can upload a ROM and download a CDI.